-Personal and Social Development is the bedrock of success at Johnstown School.
-Keen regard is given to the school motto "Be all you can Be" and the underlying rules, respect for yourself, respect for others and 'Be All You Can Be'.
+Personal and Social Education is the bedrock of success at Johnstown School.
+The children enjoy a range of PSE lessons in every class throughout the year.
+Keen regard is given to the school motto "Be all you can Be" and the underlying rules, respect for others, respect for yourself and be a good learner.

-We follow the Welsh Government SEAL programme both in class and as part of assemblies.
+We follow the Welsh Government SEAL programme.
 Additionally, lessons in citizenship, raising global awareness, personal safety, healthy eating and the benefits of physical activity help the children become fully rounded individuals.